akaliutau/gcp-grimoire/cert/gpa/15_security.md

 - Secure your external IdP when using single sign-on: Cloud Identity and Google Workspace let you set up single sign-on with your external IdP such as Active Directory, Azure Active Directory, or Okta
 - Use a separate staging organization

+# Logging

+Logs are exported from Stackdriver, which supports the following three export methods:
+- JSON files to Cloud Storage
+- Logging tables to BigQuery datasets
+- JSON messages to Cloud Pub/Su